WaaaghNL/Sony-A7-iv/Profile.md

 #### Long Exposure NR
 `OFF` Long Exposure NR Removes the noice by taking a second picture with the mechanical shutter closed and compensates the first image with it.
 This setting dubbels the time it takes to create one Long Exposure image [:notebook:](https://helpguide.sony.net/ilc/2110/v1/en/contents/TP1000656583.html)

+#### High ISO NR
+`OFF` When shooting with high ISO sensitivity, the product reduces noise that becomes more noticeable when the product sensitivity is high. [:notebook:](https://helpguide.sony.net/ilc/2110/v1/en/contents/TP1000640825.html)

 #### Color Space
 `AdobeRGB` Just a wider color space [More info](https://expertphotography.com/srgb-vs-adobe-rgb/#:~:text=SRGB%20and%20Adobe%20RGB%20include,which%20color%20spaces%20they%20require.) [:notebook:](https://helpguide.sony.net/ilc/2110/v1/en/contents/TP1000616746.html)